Noah Cadiou

 Noah Doriann Cadiou (born 26 October 1998) is a professional footballer who plays as a defensive midfielder and right-back for club Lorient.
-Born in metropolitan France, Cadiou plays for the Guadeloupe national team.
+Born in metropolitan France, he plays for the Guadeloupe national team.

 Career

 For his performances in the 2018–19 Championnat National 3 season with Olympique Marcquois, Cadiou was described as a "revelation".
 In 2019, he joined Championnat National side Boulogne, becoming an undisputed starter by the 2020–21 season.
 He joined Red Star in 2021, also playing in the Championnat National.
 On 15 June 2023, Cadiou signed for Ligue 2 club Quevilly-Rouen on a two-year contract.

 On 4 July 2025, Cadiou signed a four-year contract with Lorient in Ligue 1.

 International career

 Cadiou was called up to the Guadeloupe national team for a set of CONCACAF Nations League matches in November 2024.